Mining Intelligence and News

 Ownership Tree

-In April 2005, we acquired Minera Mexico, from Americas Mining Corporation (“AMC”), a subsidiary of Grupo Mexico, our controlling stockholder.
+In April 2005, Southern Copper Corp. acquired Minera Mexico, from Americas Mining Corporation (“AMC”), a subsidiary of Grupo Mexico, their controlling stockholder.
 Minera Mexico is a holding company and all of its operations are conducted through subsidiaries that are grouped into three units: the La Caridad unit, the Buenavista unit, the IMMSA unit.
 Southern Copper Corp owns 99.96% of Minera Mexico.

 Contractors